Cnex

-Cnex is an animated programme on the Welsh channel S4C.
+Cnex is an animated satirical programme on the Welsh channel S4C, produced by Cwmni Da and with animation provided by Griffilms.
+The pilot episode was broadcast in 2003; upon its success a full series was commissioned and first aired in early 2004 on Thursday nights.

 Overview

 The show was written by Paul Lewis and Keith Rees.
-Cnex animates Welsh celebrities including, Bryn Terfel, Glyn Wise, Rhodri Morgan, Charlotte Church, Gavin Henson, Dai Jones, Iolo Williams and Siân Lloyd.
+Cnex animates Welsh celebrities including, Bryn Terfel, Glyn Wise, Rhodri Morgan, Charlotte Church, Gavin Henson, Dai Jones, Iolo Williams and Siân Lloyd, as well as lampooning international personalities.

+The first episode was a Christmas special broadcast on 25 December 2003.
+The first season began on 9 January 2004, lasting eight episodes.